MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-across-multiple-servers.md

 - Strat_SP_server
 ms.custom:
 ms.assetid: 4982a861-ad5c-43e4-a49f-958afd4370aa
-description: "Summary: Learn how to install SharePoint Servers 2016 or 2019 to create a SharePoint server farm."
+description: "Summary: Learn how to install SharePoint Servers 2016 or 2019 Public Preview to create a SharePoint server farm."
 ---

-# Install SharePoint Servers 2016 or 2019 across multiple servers
+# Install SharePoint Servers 2016 or 2019 Public Preview across multiple servers

  **Summary:** Learn how to install SharePoint Server to create a SharePoint server farm.